open-telemetry/oteps/text/0201-scope-attributes.md

 # Introduce Scope Attributes

-This OTEP adds attributes to the Scope.
+This OTEP adds attributes to the Scope of a telemetry emitter (e.g. Tracer, Meter, LogEmitter).

 ## Motivation